Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 3. Sentosa Island

-Another much-loved destination in Singapore is Sentosa Island.
-This breath-taking island resort got plenty of amazing attractions, making it Singapore’s most famous place.
+Another much-loved place in Singapore is Sentosa Island.
+This breath-taking island resort got plenty of amazing things to do and see.

 4. Jewel Changi Airport